 Please contact firstname.lastname@example.org to inquire about raining dates.
 Requests for department trainings are welcome.

 Students interested in participating in Pathway’s may sign up through the Student Leadership Institute, within the Office of Student Engagement and Multicultural Affairs.

 Questions about Pathways can be directed to CAPS.
-Requests for department trainings are welcome.

 Individuals with disabilities requiring accommodations should contact Counseling and Psychological Services at 607-274-3136.
 We ask that requests for accommodations be made as soon as possible.